SergeyBibikov/rust-selenium/README.md

 [docs](https://docs.rs/selenium_webdriver/)

-# Purpose
+## Purpose

 The main purpose of this crate is to provide the means of interacting with the selenium server.
 Provides basic functionality for UI automated tests and scripts.

-# Requirements
+## Requirements

 * Selenium server running on localhost:4444
 * A chromedriver or geckodriver

-# Limitations
+## Limitations

-* Not testes on MacOS
+* Not tested on MacOS

-* Chromedriver: currently ChromeOptions are not fully supported, but arguments may be passed to the session.
-(See the following source for possible args: https://peter.sh/experiments/chromium-command-line-switches/)

 * Geckodriver session does not support any customization possibilities at the moment

-# TO DO
+## TO DO

-1) ChromeOptions
-2) Firefox session adjustments
+* Firefox session customization
-3) Useful methods which are implemented in other Selenium implementations
+* Useful methods which are implemented in other Selenium implementations

+## Contributions
+Any contributions, bug reports and improvement suggestions are much anticipated and appreciated!

+===
+Release notes:

+v 0.1.2 - ChromeOptions support
+v 0.1.1 - necessary info added
+v 0.1.0 - initial release